Challenge

 Homepage - Modern & Applicable Learning

-• The app will suggest new words and readings based on the user's profile within the app
+• Suggest new words and readings based on user's profile

 Library